Hbvsa/hbvsa.github.io/_pages/master_thesis.md

 **Implementation Details:**
 - Implemented as a dense layer with one weight per SNP.
-- The input to this layer is separated from the main neural network because the importance of each SNP is represented as a single scalar value, independent of the SNP vector features.
-This separation allows the model to learn how much information from each SNP vector should be passed forward, regardless of the specific values in those vectors.
+- The input to this layer is separated from the main neural network because the importance of each SNP is represented as a single scalar value, independently of the SNP vector dimension.

 ### 3. Weighted Sum of SNP Vectors